Pre-Made Cocktail Mixers That Are as Good as the Real Thing

-In the 1990s, pre-made mixers flooded liquor store shelves.
-The sticky-sweet, neon-hued bottles were the go-tos for impatient party hosts and bars looking to push cheap, sugary cocktails on young, neophyte drinkers.
-Eventually, though, people grew weary of them, and the craft cocktail movement inspired pros and home bartenders alike to start using fresh fruits again and preparing homemade syrups.
+Pre-made mixers used to flood liquor store shelves, and the sticky-sweet, neon-hued bottles were go-tos for impatient party hosts and bars looking to push cheap cocktails on young, neophyte drinkers.
+Eventually, though, people grew weary of them, and the craft cocktail movement inspired pros and home bartenders alike to revisit using fresh fruits and preparing homemade syrups.

-Created by husband and wife team MariElena and Joe Raya, Bittermilk is based on balance.
-Every one of their bottled mixers is made with a bittering agent, sweetener and an acid, so that every cocktail comes out perfectly harmonious.
-Each bottle comes with a ratio on the back, dictating how much spirit to use with how much mixer, whether that be the Smoked Honey Whiskey Sour, the Tom Collins with Elderflower & Hops, or any of the other creative flavors.
-One of our favorites was the Bourbon Barrel Aged Old Fashioned, which one staff member described simply as “bomb.”
+Created by husband and wife team Joe and MariElena Raya, Bittermilk is based on balance.
+Every one of their bottled mixers is made with a bittering agent, sweetener, and an acid, so that every cocktail is harmonious.
+Each bottle comes with a ratio on the back, dictating how much spirit to use with how much mixer, whether that be the smoked honey whiskey sour, Oaxacan old fashioned, a seasonal gingerbread old fashioned, or any of the other creative flavors.

-If you love Old Fashioneds—and are too lazy to make simple syrup or stir a sugar cube until it dissolves—then you need this line of pre-made syrups.
-Available in Maple Bacon, Traditional and Pecan, the Old Fashioned syrups were created by the bartenders at The Pinewood in Decatur, GA.
-Made with a base of aromatic bitters and oleo saccharum, they make Old Fashioneds a breeze.
-The Traditional includes fruity notes of cherry (though no cherries actually go into the making of the syrup), reminiscent of the classic Old Fashioned garnish, and adds delightful complexity to what is often a one-dimensional drink.
+If you love sipping on old fashioneds but are too lazy to make simple syrup or stir a sugar cube until it dissolves, then you need this line of pre-made syrups.
+Available in maple bacon, traditional, and pecan, these syrups are made with a base of aromatic bitters and oleo saccharum and they make old fashioneds a breeze.
+The traditional includes fruity notes of cherry (though no cherries actually go into the making of the syrup), reminiscent of the classic old fashioned garnish, and adds delightful complexity to what is often a one-dimensional drink.

-Made with real juice and real sugar, this widely available line of mixers is perfect for classic cocktail lovers looking to make their favorite standbys at home with ease.
-The standard Margarita mix is twinged with orange, while the Peach Bellini is mellow and floral.
-The true standouts, though, are the Bloody Mary mixes.
-The classic mix is hearty and savory with a noticeable kick of spice on the finish, and the Sriracha Bloody Mary packs a serious punch with a fiery zest that lasts and lasts.
+This grocery store favorite is made with real juice and sugar, so you can feel good about making classic cocktails at home with ease.
+The standard margarita mix is twinged with orange, while the peach bellini is mellow and floral.
+The true standouts, though, are the bloody mary mixes.
+The classic mix is hearty and savory with a noticeable kick of spice on the finish, and the sriracha bloody mary packs a serious punch with a fiery zest that lasts and lasts.
 You can try to make your own mix at home, but with pre-made bottlings like these available at the grocery store, why bother?